Carbon Sequestration and Grassland Resilience

 Such As:

-Establishment and maintenance of shelterbelts or tree buffers for farmyard, livestock facilities and fields
+Shelterbelts or tree buffers for farmyards, livestock facilities, and fields.

-Planting of trees/shrubs on marginal or high-risk cropland
+Planting of trees or shrubs on marginal or high-risk cropland.

-Input from a knowledgeable professional to create a grazing management plan that takes into account forage rest and recovery, stocking rates, paddock rotation and placement of water infrastructure.
+Input from a knowledgeable professional to create a grazing management plan considering forage rest and recovery, stocking rates, paddock rotation, and placement of water infrastructure.

-Rotational grazing infrastructure including permanent and temporary cross fencing and offsite watering for tame pasture and native grasslands.
+Rotational grazing infrastructure including permanent and temporary cross-fencing and offsite watering systems for tame pasture and native grasslands.

-Convert marginal and high-risk annual cropland to permanent grasslands (includes establishment of native or tame forages) and/or increase the use of alfalfa or other locally-adapted and persistent nitrogen fixing perennial legumes in pasture and hay by at least 30%
+Increase use of alfalfa or other locally adapted, persistent nitrogen-fixing perennial legumes in pasture and hay by at least 30%.

 Deadline